Pokemon-PythonRed/Pokemon-PythonRed/README.md

         print(‘’)
 ```

 Of course, the custom _invalid_ message can change depending on the situation.
-In this example, as it takes place in talking to the Professor, I could use something like `Sorry, didn’t quite catch that!`.

 #### _Lots_ of Variables
 Basically everything the game keeps track of: